add-more-ducks/final-deploy/README.md

 # The Past in Perspective

 The idea of this site is to bring history into perspective.
-I envision the user selecting a year in time and seeing the technology, economy, government etc. of that year.
+I envision the user navigating to a year in time and seeing the technology, economy, government etc. of that year.
-The data will be scraped from Wikipedia and displayed on the site. the user will be able to select an object and navigate to its Wikipedia page.
+The data could be scraped from Wikipedia and displayed on the site. the user will be able to select an object and navigate to its Wikipedia page.

 ## Problem statement

 History is traditionally taught as a series of facts with dates, but context and contemporary events are often disregarded.
 I want to gather these loose facts on an intuitive timeline that gives a more holistic of overview of history.
 Sites like http://histography.io/ are rare and often too global (or too narrow like http://www.tiki-toki.com/timeline/entry/585659/Holocaust-in-Europa/ and https://www.kolonienvanweldadigheid.eu/tijdlijn/.
 They focus of specific periods of history).
-The target audience will be those interested in Dutch history with a need of context to complement general facts and figures.

 The target audience will be those interested in Dutch history with a need of context to complement general facts and figures.

 ## Solution description